RubyLearning/blog/content/post/2012/07/23/the-ongoing-vigil-of-software-security.md

     </li>

     <li>
-      <em>Frameworks and Software Libraries</em>: it&#8217;s fairly common to have security vulnerabilities &#8220;appear&#8221; due to the integration of code from other sources.
+      <em>Frameworks and Software Libraries</em>: it's fairly common to have security vulnerabilities &#8220;appear&#8221; due to the integration of code from other sources.
 Of course, no one has time to re-invent the wheel, so to speak; nor should they.
 It is a good practice to always read through the source code and reported issues of 3rd party software prior to implementation. <ol>
         <li>
           Take the time to search for some of its common exploits and best-practice methods of usage.
-Have we taken the time to test what X library (framework, gem, plugin, etc.) would mean for our application&#8217;s speed, stability, and security?
+Have we taken the time to test what X library (framework, gem, plugin, etc.) would mean for our application's speed, stability, and security?
         </li>
         <li>
           Refrain from handling some things ourselves.
 A good example is credit-card processing.
 Why handle it yourself when a 3rd party, tested service will likely do so in a more secure manner?
 Look for a project that has been around for a while and has a good track-record of quickly closing vulnerabilities.